safespring/web/content/en/blog/2025-11-migrating-from-ingress-nginx-to-gateway-api-with-cilium.md

 {{< horisontal-card
     image="/img/graphics/safespring-image.svg"
-    alt="Safespring on-demand Kubernetes cluster overview"
+    alt="Safespring On-demand Kubernetes cluster overview"
-    cardtitle="Ready to try this in a real cluster?" text="Safespring on-demand Kubernetes lets you test-drive Gateway API and Cilium in a managed environment with Talos, observability, and storage already prepared.
+    cardtitle="Ready to try this in a real cluster?" text="Safespring On-demand Kubernetes lets you test-drive Gateway API and Cilium in a managed environment with Talos, observability, and storage already prepared.
 Perfect for piloting your Ingress-Nginx migration before rolling it into production." link="/containers/"
-    linktext="Discover on-demand Kubernetes"
+    linktext="Discover On-demand Kubernetes"
 >}}